benknoble/benknoble.github.io/pages/testimonials.md

   importance of maintaining a consistent, well-communicated user experience—even when timelines were tight and priorities shifted quickly.

-    His openness and proactive communication stood out, particularly when usability concerns surfaced.
+    "His openness and proactive communication stood out, particularly when usability concerns surfaced.
 By increasing the frequency of cross-functional updates, Ben helped keep both tech and design aligned, allowing the team to move quickly on critical adjustments during tech discovery.
-His teamwork, adaptability, and clarity of communication make him a reliable and collaborative partner, and I look forward to future opportunities to work together.
+His teamwork, adaptability, and clarity of communication make him a reliable and collaborative partner, and I look forward to future opportunities to work together."

 - "I've worked with Ben in a somewhat limited capacity so far, but I've been impressed with his advocacy for engineering excellence and the well-being of